How we use cookies

 When you return home you should be able to make a claim under the Personal Property section of your travel insurance, subject to the terms and conditions of your policy.
 NB.
 You will need to have obtained a police report confirming the theft.

-The FCO can't help you enter a country as they cannot interfere in another country’s immigration policy or procedures, but they do provide advice on entry requirements and passport validity for every country on their website.
+The FCDO can't help you enter a country as they cannot interfere in another country's immigration policy or procedures, but they do provide advice on entry requirements and passport validity for every country on their website.
 Check the latest travel advice every time travel.

-The most important reason to have travel insurance every time you travel is to cover the cost of unexpected emergency medical treatment whilst you are away, which can easily amount to £1000’s of pounds.
+Your travel insurance will cover the cost of unexpected emergency medical treatment whilst you are abroad. insurewithease.com can cover you.

-If you're a victim of crime, the FCO can help you get medical attention if you need it, contact your family and friends to let them know what has happened, help you get money safely transferred and provide you with a list of local lawyers and interpreters.
+If you're a victim of crime, the FCDO can help you get medical attention if you need it, contact your family and friends to let them know what has happened, help you get money safely transferred and provide you with a list of local lawyers and interpreters.

 If you do need medical treatment as a result of being mugged or robbed, contact the 24 hour emergency support line provided by your travel insurance company, they will be able to assist you in getting the medical treatment you need quickly.